revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/ADO.net.md

 <blockquote>

-- Databinding is the process of binding the data with graphical elements (controls in a window form).
-After binding the data in a window form, you can navigate through the records with the help of the Binding Navigator Control.
+- Databinding is the process of binding the data with graphical elements (controls in a window form).After binding the data in a window form, you can navigate through the records with the help of the Binding Navigator Control.
 - One of the advantages of data binding is, the user does not need to write the codes explicitly, for establishing the connections and creating a data set, this feature will write the necessary ADO.NET code for the user.

 </blockquote>